Frequently asked questions

 Where is the filter?

 The standard filter is designed to keep insects and dust out of your house.
 It nestles inside the controller, and may be cleaned or replaced simply by pulling the snap-fit controller box off the wall – no tools are necessary.
 You can vacuum or wash the filter as needed, using it for years before replacement.
-Optional upgrade filters are available to homeowners who wish to filter out pollen or other ultra-fine air pollutants.

 Can the ASV be shut off completely?